DefTruth/DSFD-tensorflow/README.md

 ### train
 1. download widerface data from http://shuoyang1213.me/WIDERFACE/
-and release the WIDER_train, WIDER_val and wider_face_split into ./WIDER, then run
+and release WIDER_train, WIDER_val and wider_face_split into ./WIDER, then run
 ```python prepare_wider_data.py```it will produce train.txt and val.txt
 (if u like train u own data, u should prepare the data like this:
 `...../9_Press_Conference_Press_Conference_9_659.jpg| 483(xmin),195(ymin),735(xmax),543(ymax),1(class) ......`